pikepdf/pikepdf/docs/topics/pdfa.md

   remain;
 - adds a `/CIDSet` to subset CIDFonts (PDF/A-1 only);
-- rewrites the XMP metadata to keep only the properties predefined for the flavour, replacing a packet that cannot be read;
+- rewrites the XMP metadata to keep only the properties predefined for the flavour, replacing a packet that cannot be read.
+The properties of every `rdf:Description` are kept when all of them have the same `rdf:about`, even a non-empty one such as `uuid:...` (pikepdf's own metadata editor writes one);
+  when their `rdf:about` values differ, only the Descriptions with an empty `rdf:about` are kept.
+The rewritten packet has an empty `rdf:about`;
 - gives document dates that have no time zone the **local time zone** of the machine running pikepdf;
 - declares PDF/A conformance in the XMP metadata, and sets the DocInfo entries